How to Extend a Background in Photoshop

 Have you ever taken a photo and then later, when you pull it up in Photoshop, you wished you had framed just a little bit more of the sky, grass, or background in your image?
 In this tutorial I will teach you a very simple, 3 step process, to help you easily extend the background in Photoshop.

-In this example, I am going to extend the right of side of my original portrait image, so that my subject is framed a little more to the left of the photo's center than she is currently.
+In this example, I am going to extend the right of side of my original portrait image in Photoshop, so that my subject is framed a little more to the left of the photo's center than she is currently.
 By moving her over just a bit in the frame and closer to a rule of thirds vertical line hotspot, this will give the photo better composition and create a more well balanced and engaging photo.

 Step 1: Add Canvas